Replacement Covers and Cushions for Furniture Made by Comfy 1/Creative Comfort

 If you provide the fabric, then all you pay is the labor cost plus a small shipping charge.

 Patterns that need to be matched in order to look right (such as a vertical stripe on a back cushion that needs to be aligned with a corresponding stripe on the seat cushion): Please try to avoid patterns like that.
-We don't have time to calculate and quote the extra yardages needed, which would depend on the specific kind of matching the customer wants, direction desired, widths of repeats (horizontal and/or vertical, which are often difficult to ascertain), etc. We want to be able to offer replacement covers at economical prices, but we can't do that if we have to do a lot of individual consultation and calculations as part of the order-taking process.
+We don't have time to calculate and quote the extra yardages needed for proper matching, which would depend on the specific kind of matching the customer wants, direction desired for turning of the fabric, widths of repeats (horizontal and/or vertical, which are often difficult to ascertain), etc. We want to be able to offer replacement covers at economical prices, but we can't do that if we have to do individual consultation and calculations as part of the order-taking process.
 We also don't do any matching of patterns on our fully-upholstered model replacement covers.

-(Note: Replacements for padded arm rest covers made before 1992 may be somewhat different from the originals, but the replacements will be usable on your padded forms, although some simple work may be needed on your old forms with a stapler and pliers; if you can't do this, we will do it at no charge and return them to you, if you send them to us.)
+(Note: Replacements for padded arm rest covers made before 1992 may be somewhat different from the originals, but the replacements will be usable on your padded forms, although some simple work may be needed on your old forms with a stapler and pliers; if you can't do this, we will do it at no charge and return them to you, if you send them to us.
+"Arm wrap cushions" made about 1990: We no longer offer replacement covers or filling for those.)

 Q: Which is old, which is new, and which is updated?
 (With our furniture, it's hard to tell.)
 A: 14-year-old couch with new cushions, and with new end tables, in a snapshot (shown here) sent by a customer in Pennsylvania.
 Keep in mind that cushions with new filling will typically be flatter than your old cushions, which are likely to have become rounded down at the edges over the years.